What is digital transformation, and why is it non-negotiable in 2026?

 - Multi-cloud strategy: avoid vendor lock-in

-- Serverless architecture: pay only for the resources you actually use
+- Serverless architecture: pay only for resources you actually use

-Artificial intelligence in 2026 is no longer the future — it is the present.
-Practical applications include:
+AI in 2026 is no longer the future — it is the present.
+Practical applications:

-- Customer service chatbots: 60-80% of customer inquiries can be automated
+- Customer service chatbots: 60–80% of inquiries can be automated

 - Predictive analytics: sales forecasting, churn prevention